 Kudla's program is an important program in number theory relating the arithmetic intersection theory of special cycles to Fourier coefficients of Eisenstein series \cite{Kud97}.
 In the case of Shimura curves, it is worked out explicitly in \cite{KRY06}.
 In order to carry out Kudla's program in the mixed Shimura setting, we need to handle the following problems.

 Firstly, we need to establish an Arakelov theory on mixed Shimura varieties.
 In the case of Shimura varieties, this is accomplished in \cite{BGKK05}.
 Their approach relies heavily on the fact that singularities on Shimura varieties are very mild, which fails in our setting.
 We have to handle $\mathcal{I}$-good singularities directly.
 This paper handles the infinity fiber.
 If one wants to establish Arakelov theory following the methods of Gillet--Soulé \cite{GS90, GS90a, GS90b}, one essential difficulty lies in establishing a Bott--Chern theory for $\mathcal{I}$-good Hermitian vector bundles.
-The author is currently working on this problem.

 Secondly, our Chern--Weil formula indicates that the concept of special cycles on mixed Shimura varieties should be generalized to involve certain objects on the Riemann--Zariski space at the infinity fiber.
 In the case of universal elliptic curves, it is not clear to the author what the correct notion should be.